jakewilliami/FaceDetection.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)
 ![Project Status](https://img.shields.io/badge/status-maturing-green)

+---

+### Caveats;&mdash; help wanted

+Currently, there are two main areas I would love some help with:
+  1. [Reading](https://github.com/jakewilliami/FaceDetection.jl/issues/20) from [pre-trained](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) data files would greatly help those who are not training the object detection framework themselves; and
+  2. Creating ([*scalable*](https://github.com/jakewilliami/FaceDetection.jl/issues/21)) [bounding boxes around detected objects](https://github.com/jakewilliami/FaceDetection.jl/issues/6).
+Everyone loves a visual; you can show your grandmother a face with a box around it, but she'll switch off if you show her any code.
+People want pictures!

+Since this project helped me with the `get_faceness` function (this idea of scoring the "faceness" of an image), now that I have data from this I have put this project [on the back burner](https://dictionary.cambridge.org/dictionary/english/on-the-back-burner).
+However, in the interest of others, if anyone were to help with these two items (and any other [issues](https://github.com/jakewilliami/FaceDetection.jl/issues/)), they would forever have my gratitude.

+---

 ## Introduction

 This is a Julia implementation of [Viola-Jones' Object Detection algorithm](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.10.6807).
 Although there is an [OpenCV port in Julia](https://github.com/JuliaOpenCV/OpenCV.jl), it seems to be ill-maintained.
 As this algorithm was created for commercial use, there seem to be few widely-used or well-documented implementations of it on GitHub.
 The implementation this repository is based off is [Simon Hohberg's Pythonic repository](https://github.com/Simon-Hohberg/Viola-Jones), as it seems to be well written (and the most starred Python implementation on GitHub, though this is not necessarily a good measure).
 Julia and Python alike are easy to read and write in &mdash; my thinking was that this would be easy enough to replicate in Julia, except for Pythonic classes, where I would have to use `struct`s (or at least easier to replicate from than, for example, [C++](https://github.com/alexdemartos/ViolaAndJones) or [JS](https://github.com/foo123/HAAR.js) &mdash; two other highly-starred repositories.).